-This week’s Route of the Week is SEPTA’s Route 33, which is a Night Owl Bus Route.
-Streetcars originally travled the 33 via Arch Street.
-However, in 1955 Buses took over and the routing eventually changed to Market Street.
-In 1992 the Route was extended to Penn’s Landing, which is the 33’s current terminus.
+This week’s Route of the Week is the Route 33, which runs between Penn's Landing and 23rd & Venango.
+Streetcars originally traveled on the Route 33 via Arch Street.
+However, in 1955, buses took over and the routing eventually changed to Market Street.
+In 1992, the Route 33 was extended to Penn’s Landing, its current terminus.

-On a typical weekday, SEPTA’s Route 33 carries 13,537 passengers and travels 1,531 miles.
-So, whether you’re looking to explore all that Center City has to offer, or looking for a convenient connection to North Philadelphia, let SEPTA’s Route 33 take you there.
+On a typical weekday, the Route 33 carries 13,061 passengers and travels 1,531 miles.
+So, whether you’re headed to Penn's Landing, exploring all that Center City has to offer, or looking for a convenient connection to North Philadelphia, let the Route 33 take you there!